William Dunbar (explorer): Grand Expedition

 The Hunter-Dunbar expedition was the first American government financed expedition into the recent Louisiana Purchase.
 This particular expedition is somewhat overlooked because Lewis and Clark made their expansive and dramatic expeditions shortly after the Hunter-Dunbar expedition and "The Grand Expedition" was overshadowed.
 While Lewis and Clark's travels into then unknown territory produced some of the most expansive and well documented maps, journal writings, drawings and scientific studies, it was Hunter and Dunbar who first officially explored parts of this dangerous, unknown and mysterious territory for the American government.
 Originally the team was to venture only into southern regions of the Louisiana Purchase.
 However, their route changed several times due to trouble with the local indian tribes which eventually detoured them into southern Arkansas.
-“It provided Americans with the first scientific study of the varied landscapes as well as the animal and plant life of early southern Arkansas.
-In fact, the expedition resulted in arguably the most purely scientific collection of data among all of the Louisiana Purchase explorations.”
+"It provided Americans with the first scientific study of the varied landscapes as well as the animal and plant life of early southern Arkansas.
+The expedition resulted in arguably the most purely scientific collection of data among all of the Louisiana Purchase explorations".
 The Hunter-Dunbar expedition was extremely important to the future for the United States because the information garnered was essential to the American expansion westward.
 The expedition was not as long as other expeditions, but was no less relevant.
 The Hunter-Dunbar Expedition set many things in place for future expansion based upon their findings during their sojourn into that uncharted territory.

-The success of this expedition is based upon Hunter and Dunbar's extensive journal entries, their scientific observations and a few geological experiments that were conducted during the trip.“Dunbar and Hunter were not the first to travel the Ouachita River or to taste the waters of the hot springs, nor were they the first to describe the region in journals or publications.
-They did succeed in the first scientific mapping and description of the Ouachita River valley.”
+The success of this expedition is based upon Hunter and Dunbar's extensive journal entries, their scientific observations and a few geological experiments that were conducted during the trip".
+Dunbar and Hunter were not the first to travel the Ouachita River or to taste the waters of the hot springs, nor were they the first to describe the region in journals or publications.
+They did succeed in the first scientific mapping and description of the Ouachita River valley".